Semafind/semadb/README.md

 - **Hybrid search**: combine vector and keyword search to find the most relevant documents in a single search request.
 Use weights to adjust the importance of each search type.
 - **Filter search**: filter search results based on other queries or metadata.
 - **Hybrid, filter, multi-vector, multi-index search**: combine all the above search types in a single query.
 For example, "find me the nearest restaurants (geo index) that are open now (inverted index), have a rating of 4 or more (integer index), and serve a dish similar to this image (vector search) and have a similar description to this text (vector search)".
-- **Simple REST API**: fully JSON based, restful API for interacting with the database.
+- **Simple REST API**: JSON or [MessagePack](https://msgpack.org/) based, restful API for interacting with the database.
 No need to learn a new query language, install custom clients or libraries.
 - **Real-time**: changes are visible immediately and search results are returned in milliseconds, even for large datasets.
 - **Single binary**: the entire database is contained in a single binary.
 No need to install additional dependencies or services.
 - **Multiple deployment modes**: standalone, container, or cloud.
 SemaDB can be deployed in a variety of ways to suit your needs.